 Kowloon Hong Kong Travel Guide

 Hong Kong special administrative region International Airport (HKIA, airport code: HKG) is the only major international airport for Hong Kong special administrative region.
 It sits on Chek Lap Kok island, about 35 kilometers (22 miles) west of Kowloon.
-HKIA is famous for its efficiency and far-reaching facilities.
+HKIA is celebrated for its efficiency and far-reaching facilities.

 HKIA consistently ranks among the world's best airports.
 It offers extensive facilities and services: